mitoclub/mtdna-192component-mutspec-chordata/README.md

 # Deciphering the Foundations of Mitochondrial Mutational Spectra: Replication-Driven and Damage-Induced Signatures Across Chordate Classes

-In this project, we use 2,591 chordata species with the CytB mitochondrial gene from the [NeMu pipeline](https://nemu-pipeline.com).
-We plot a 192-component mutational spectrum to identify the main factors driving mutagenesis in mitochondrial DNA in chordata species.
+In this project, we use 2,591 CytB sequences of chordata species from the [NeMu pipeline](https://nemu-pipeline.com).
+We derive and analyse a 192-component mutational spectra to identify the main factors driving mtDNA mutagenesis in chordata species.

 ## Repository details TODO